 - 8308. (a) Except as provided in Section 8312 and subject to subdivision (b), the authority of an attorney-in-fact under a power of attorney for property, whether durable or nondurable, is terminated by any of the following events:

 - (1) Termination of the power of attorney.

-- (2) Renunciation by the attorney-in-fact.
+- (2) Resignation of the attorney-in-fact.

 - (3) Incapacity of the attorney-in-fact.

-- (4) Removal of the attorney-in-fact by the principal or by court order.
+- (4) Dissolution, annulment, or legal separation of the attorney-in-fact and principal as provided in Section 8309.

+- (5) Removal of the attorney-in-fact.

-- (5) Death of the attorney-in-fact.
+- (6) Death of the attorney-in-fact.

 - (b) An attorney-in-fact or third person who does not have notice of an event that terminates the power of attorney or the authority of an attorney-in-fact is protected from liability as provided in Chapter 4 (commencing with Section 8450).

 Comment.
 Section 8308 is drawn in part from the general agency rules provided in Section 2355.
-See Section 2360 (Section 2355 inapplicable to powers of attorney).
-This section thus continues the substance of former law as to termination of the authority of attorneys-in-fact under powers of attorney.
+This section continues the substance of former law as to termination of the authority of attorneys-in-fact under powers of attorney.

 The first clause in subdivision (a) recognizes the special rule applicable to a power of attorney coupled with an interest as provided in Section 8312.
 Subdivision (a)(1) provides that the authority of an attorney-in-fact necessarily ceases when the underlying power of attorney is terminated.
 See Section 8231 (termination of power of attorney for property).
 In a case where the principal is missing or held captive in a foreign country, the attorney-in-fact's authority does not terminate, as provided in Section 8307.
-Subdivision (a)(2) is the same as Section 2355(b), but the reference to fulfillment of the purpose of the power of attorney is new.
-Subdivision (a)(3) is the same as Section 2355(c).
+Subdivision (a)(2) is similar to rule in Section 2355(d) (renunciation by agent).
+Subdivision (a)(3) is similar to Section 2355(e).
+Subdivision (a)(6) is the same as Section 2355(c).